Score Optional Sections

 Item 14

-Assistive Technology and Communication needs are identified in the PLAAFP, selected, and included in the SAS table OR included in the Notice as considered options if not selected.
+Communication and assistive technology needs are identified in the PLAAFP, selected, and included in the SAS table OR included in the Notice as considered options if not selected.
+Evidence: Score yes if the notice has both communication and assistive technology documented as considered options with reasons not selected

 Comments